icecube/icetray-public/docs/general/cpp_standards/dont_sweat_the_small_stuff.rst

 to do, and assist in future debugging.

-As a guideline, the following guidlines are provided for choosing a logging level:
+As a guideline, the following guidelines are provided for choosing a logging level:

 * log_fatal - Only called for fatal errors, will throw.